Adjuntas, Puerto Rico: History

 Although there are petroglyphs and traces of Taíno people in Adjuntas, there is no proof that the region was dominated by any specific cacique.
 Nearby caciques like Guarionex and Urayoán could have had some control over the area.

 According to historian Aurelio Tió, during the Spanish colonization of Puerto Rico in the 16th century, it is believed that a Spanish interpreter called Juan González settled in the region.
 Also, historian Cayetano Coll y Toste wrote a legend about Spanish people looking for gold in the region of Adjuntas.

 As colonization progressed, Adjuntas became part of the San Blas de Illescas (Coamo village), which was founded in 1579 and became the most important settlement in the south.
 It is believed that the name "Adjuntas" derives from the term of "being close" to Coamo.
 As population shifted to Ponce, Adjuntas became more linked to that town, and then to Utuado, being a barrio of this municipality in 1739.

 With 20 families established in the region, the residents of Adjuntas asked for the settlement to be officially recognized.
 The town of Adjuntas was then founded on August 11, 1815, with Diego Maldonado being elected as its representative.
 A city hall and public square were built shortly after.

 Adjuntas was one of the main cities where the Anusim, Maranos, and other Sephardi Jews settled in Puerto Rico.
-Many of these were of the Torres, Perez or Peretz, and Bennazar families among others.
-Berberena and Mozarabes settled there too.

-Taíno families from neighboring Utuado can also be found in this area, along with escaped cimarrones, or African slaves, who intermarried with the Taíno.
-DNA genetic evidence shows that many Africans fled up the Camino Real into the mountains to escape the sugar plantations of Ponce.
-The Mandinka, Wolof & Fulani mtDNA African haplotype, L1b, is present here.
-Taíno haplogroups A & C can also be found in this area.